 Having a clear set of terms and conditions helps you to deliver a consistently good level of customer service.
 There are no surprises as the terms and conditions ensure that there is no ambiguity.
 Having an agreed set of terms helps you to manage your client’s expectations with regards to delivery and payment so you don’t end up with disappointed clients where expectations haven’t been met.

-For assistance in the drafting of terms and conditions for your business, contact Farleys’ experienced corporate law team on 0845 287 0939 or contact us by email.
+For assistance in the drafting of terms and conditions for your business, contact Farleys’ experienced commercial law team on 0845 287 0939 or contact us by email.